Scherzan/Hello-World/README.md

 # Hello-World
 My repository for practice and collecting ideas.
-# Here I want to store general usefull information and ides that come up when I got no pencil.
+# Here I want to store general useful information and ideas that come up when I got no pencil.